neuropsychology/neuropsychology.R/README.md

 ---
 ## Citation

-Run the following command to see the proper citation in APA or bibtex format:
+Run the following command to see the proper citation entry in APA6 or Bibtex format:
 ```
 library(neuropsychology)
 citation("neuropsychology")